Eugène Vintras: Early life and spiritual awakening

-The Œuvre de la Miséricorde and condemnation
+The Œuvre de la Miséricorde and its condemnation

 The Œuvre de la Miséricorde grew rapidly, and 6,000 copies of a pamphlet on Vintras and his miracles were circulated.
 Liturgical innovations included the use of red hosts symbolizing blood and chalices spontaneously filled with wine—phenomena his followers believed to be miracles.
 These practices, however, aroused suspicion from Church authorities.

 Vintras was arrested in 1842 by French authorities and sentenced to five years in prison for fraud and moral subversion.
-In 1843, Pope Gregory XVI formally condemned the movement in the papal letter Ubi Primum, denouncing it as heretical and dangerous.
+In 1843, Pope Gregory XVI formally condemned the movement in the papal letter Ubi novam, denouncing it as heretical and dangerous.
 Following his release from prison, Vintras continued to preach and even spent time in exile in London, England.

 Eugène Vintras died in Lyon in 1875.

 Influence

 Vintras's teachings and controversial spiritual claims attracted the attention of several notable occultists of the 19th century. Éliphas Lévi, a French ceremonial magician and writer, initially associated with Vintras but later distanced himself, denouncing him as a false prophet.
 In his writings, Lévi acknowledged the powerful magnetism of Vintras and the sincerity of his followers but criticized the movement's excesses and claimed that its mystical phenomena bordered on the diabolical.

 Arthur Edward Waite, the English mystic and historian of esotericism, also commented on Vintras in his studies of occult and mystical traditions.
 Waite regarded Vintras as a complex and enigmatic figure, and included him in his broader analysis of mystical messianism in France.